-Assigned readings, lectures, a module, and group discussions are employed.
-Students are expected to be prepared in advance prior to each lecture by completing assigned readings accessible on D2L.
-Class time will build upon this base, focusing on important and/or more difficult concepts through lecture and discussion.
-During the first few weeks, lectures will generally start with an introduction to the material by me, followed by a discussion and/or question period.
-By week four, student groups will lead &/or assist in presenting the core concepts and ideas related to the topics covered in the assigned readings followed by structured as well as open discussion on the readings and their implications.
-Occasional guest speakers (two so far) will provide authoritative insight while video clips will be used regularly.
+Assigned readings, lectures, and group discussions are employed.

+The material presented in all modes of instruction is introductory in nature but will be sufficient to allow continuation to higher level courses required for completion of your respective BA or BSc degree programs.
+Students are expected to be prepared in advance prior to each lecture by completing assigned readings.
+Class time will build upon this base, focusing on important and/or more difficult concepts during lectures.
+Lectures will generally start with an introduction to the material by me, followed by a discussion and question period.
+Students should also take advantage of the lecture material accessed through the MyCourseLink site.